 The Company believes that a variety of complex factors impact the value of local currencies relative to the U.S. dollar including, without limitation, interest rates, monetary policies, political environments, and relative economic strengths.
 The Company believes that an increase in the short-term interest rate by the U.S. Federal Reserve Board in early 1997 contributed to the strengthening of the U.S. dollar against the yen in the first four months of 1997.
-In order to partially offset the anticipated effect of these currency fluctuations, the Company announced a price increase on certain of its products of between 5% and 9% on average.
-Even though the U.S. dollar has recently weakened against the yen, management has elected to continue with the previously announced price increases.
+In order to partially offset the anticipated effect of these currency fluctuations, the Company implemented a price increase on certain of its products of between 5% and 9% on average.
 There can be no assurance that these price increases will not adversely affect the Company's results of operations by decreasing consumer demand for the Company's products or that the Company will be able to effect additional price increases in the future to offset the impact of future currency fluctuations.
 There can be no assurance that future currency fluctuations will not result in similar concerns or adversely affect the performance of the price of the Class A Common Stock.
 Although the Company tries to reduce its exposure to fluctuations in foreign exchange rates by using hedging transactions, such transactions may not entirely offset the impact of currency fluctuations.
 Accordingly, in the face of a strengthening of the U.S. dollar, the Company's earnings will be adversely affected.
 The Company does not use hedging transactions for trading or speculative purposes.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Currency Fluctuation and Exchange Rate Information."